codepath/android_guides/Installing-Android-SDK-Tools.md

 }
 ```

+When the SDK Manager plug-in runs, it will look at the `local.properties` file to see where the Android SDK files are located.
+If this file does not exist, it will attempt to create a directory in `~/.android`.
+Regardless, make sure that that the build has permissions to write to whichever directory that is specified.

+If you are having any issues with this -plugin, you can run `gradlew build -d` to help see the verbose logging messages.

 ## Installing the Android SDK (Manual Way)

 Download the Android SDK without Eclipse bundled.
 Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL for the **SDK Tools Only** download that's appropriate for your build machine OS.